-The name on the candidate's ID must EXACTLY match that on the admission document issued by the Royal College of Physicians (RCP) Assessment Unit.
+The name on the candidate's ID must exactly match that on the admission document issued by the RCP Assessment Unit.
 This will be the name provided during your application, usually your first name(s) followed by surname.

 Name discrepancies